-All Rights Reserved: No part of this book, including its style and presentation, may be reproduced, stored in a retrieval system, or transmitted in any form or by any means - electronic, mechanical, photocopying, recording or otherwise without the prior written consent of the Publishers.
-Exclusive rights for publication, promotion and distribution are reserved with the Publishers.

-Warning: Doing an unauthorised act in relation to a copyright work may result in both civil claim for damages and criminal prosecution.

-Special Note: Photocopy or Xeroxing of educational books without the written permission of the Publishers is illegal and against Copyright Act.
-Buying and selling of pirated books is a criminal offence.
-Publication of key to this book is strictly prohibited.

-General: While every effort has been made to present authentic information and avoid errors, the author and the publishers are not responsible for the consequences of any action taken on the basis of this book.

-Limits of Liability/Disclaimer of Warranty: The publisher and the author make no representation or warranties with respect to the accuracy or completeness of the contents of this work and specifically disclaim all warranties, including without limitation warranties of fitness for a particular purpose.
+- All Rights Reserved: No part of this book, including its style and presentation, can be reproduced, stored in a retrieval system, or transmitted in any form or by any means electronic, mechanical, photocopying, recording or otherwise without the prior written consent of the publishers.
+Exclusive publication, promotion and distribution rights reserved with the Publishers. - Warning: An unauthorised act done in relation to a copyright work may result in both civil claim for damages and criminal prosecution. - Special Note: Photocopy or Xeroxing of educational books without the written permission of publishers is illegal and against Copyright Act.
+Buying and Selling of pirated books is a criminal offence.
+Publication of a key to this book is strictly prohibited. - General: While every effort has been made to present authentic information and avoid errors, the author and the publishers are not responsible for the consequences of any action taken on the basis of this book. - Limits of Liability/Disclaimer of Warranty: The publisher and the author make no representation or warranties with respect to the accuracy or completeness of the contents of this work and specifically disclaim all warranties, including without limitation warranties of fitness for a particular purpose.
 No warranty may be created or extended by sales or promotional materials.
-The advice and strategies contained herein may not be suitable for every situation.
-This work is sold with the understanding that the publisher is not engaged in rendering legal or other professional services.
-If professional assistance is required, the services of a competent professional person should be sought.
-Neither the publisher nor the author shall be liable for damage arising herefrom.

-Disclaimer: The publisher have taken all care to ensure highest standard of quality as regards typesetting, proof-reading, accuracy of textual material, printing and binding.
-However, they accept no responsibility for any loss occasioned as a result of any misprint or mistake found in this publication.

-Author's Acknowledgement: The writing of a book always involves creation of a huge debt towards innumerable author's and publications.
+The advice and strategies contained therein may not be suitable for every situation.
+This work is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional person should be sought.
+Neither the publishers nor the author shall be liable for damages arising herefrom. - Disclaimer: The publishers have taken all care to ensure highest standard of quality as regards typesetting, proofreading, accuracy of textual material, printing and binding.
+However, they accept no responsibility for any loss occasioned as a result of any misprint or mistake found in this publication. - Author's Acknowledgement: The writing of a Textbook always involves creation of a huge debt towards innumerable author and publications.
 We owe our gratitude to all of them.
 We acknowledge our indebtedness in extensive footnotes throughout the book.
 If, for any reason, any acknowledgement has been left out we beg to be excused.
-We assure to carry out corrections in the subsequent edition, as and when it is known.
+We assure to carry out correction in the subsequent edition, as and when it is known.

-PREFACE OF THE FIRST EDITION
+Printed at: Himani Print Solution, Badarpur, New Delhi-110044

+Preface of the Second Edition

+In continuation with the success of our first edition among students across India, now the second edition is revised with more content related to Logistics and Supply Chain Management covering all Indian Universities.